Transform your approach to security operations.

 Current Situation

 Israel is currently actively engaged in both Gaza (Hamas and Palestinian Islamic Jihad) and Southern Lebanon (Hezbollah), conducting daily strikes from the air and sea, as well as with ground forces.
 Additionally, on October 2, Iran launched a missile strike on Israel, firing nearly 200 ballistic missiles.
-Though Israel has not yet responded to this attack, analysts expect some form of retaliation imminently.
+Israel retaliated with a targeted air struke in the early morning of October 26th.

 Gaza